Skip to content

 Integration Type Frontend UI / Terminal Coding Assistant

-Connection Method AI SDK with OpenAI-compatible or Anthropic providers
+Connection Method AI SDK with OpenAI-compatible provider

 Features Supported